samutayuga/putumaskubesample/podschedulingrole/step6/text.md

 # Validate if podSize=LARGE can schedule in the node

-We have observed that the pod from oortcloud is able to sechedule either in node with `podSize=SMALL` or in node with `podSize=MEDIUM`, but not in the node with label, `podSize=LARGE`.
+We have observed that the pod from oortcloud is able to sechedule either in node with `compute=SMALL` or in node with `compute=MEDIUM`, but not in the node with label, `compute=LARGE`.

 `kubectl get pod,deployment -A -l 'app in (other-kuiperbelt, small-oortcloud-tolerant)'`{{exec}}